New York workers' compensation lawyers discuss how a contingency fee works

 - Speak to an experienced New York workers' compensation attorney.

 New York follows a "no fault" workers' compensation system, so there is no burden of proof that negligence led to your workplace injury or illness.
 However, your attorney will need to prove that your injury or illness happened within the scope of your employment.
 Sometimes, this can be difficult, especially with certain illnesses and repetitive stress injuries.

 If you can't prove that your injury or illness was work-related, your benefits can be denied.
 That's why it's critical that you consult with the legal team at our law firm.
 We have a wealth of legal knowledge pertaining to New York's workers' compensation system and can fight to get you the benefits you deserve.
-We serve clients in the Five Burrows of NYC and across New York State.
+We serve clients in NYC and across New York State.
 Contact us online or call us to find out how we can help you.